eastrom/Get-UniquePSWindow/README.md

         Change colour and title of Powershell Window

     .DESCRIPTION
-        This function is a good cmdlet to have loded in the profile if you need to distinct a important PS console with a custom title
+        This function is a good cmdlet to have loaded in the profile if you need to distinct a important PS console with a custom title

     .PARAMETER CustomMessage
         The Message showed in the PS Title Window